defiestc/AOAI_Samples/Speech_to_Speech_Agent/README.md

 # Speech to Speech Agent

-This project is part of the `Azure_OpenAI_Samples` repository, demonstrating a Speech to Speech Agent using Azure OpenAI services.
+This project is part of the `Azure_AI_Samples` repository, demonstrating a Speech to Speech Agent using Azure OpenAI services.

 ## Overview

-The Speech to Speech Agent is designed to convert spoken language input into spoken language output, leveraging Azure OpenAI's capabilities.
+The Speech to Speech Agent is designed to convert spoken language to text (STT) as a prompt to an Azure Open AI model (LLM), and output as a spoken language (TTS), leveraging Azure AI's and OpenAI's capabilities.
 This agent can be used in various applications, including virtual assistants, customer service bots, and interactive voice response systems.

 ## Folder Structure